Skip to content

 Enter the read-out interval.

-Go to “Site Settings” -> Components.
-On the right, click the Edit Component or Delete Component icon.
+To delete or update Components, go to “Site Settings” -> Components.
+On the right side of the Component, click on the Edit Component or Delete Component icon.

 3.3.5 Share a Site with a Sub-Entity